gjoseph92/soundDB/README.md

 You even get a progress bar.
 How nice.

 `.combine()` will feign a bit of intelligence by putting your data into whatever structure seems the most appropriate.
-If you want to know it, this is the logic:
+Generally, this is the logic:

 - If all the data have mostly the same axis values (i.e. same labels for rows/columns), the data will be *promoted* into the next-higher-dimensional data structure (i.e. scalars --> Series, Series --> DataFrame, DataFrames --> Panel)
 - If index values differ (but columns are mostly the same, if a DataFrame), the data will be concatenated